Thomas Drummond (judge): Federal judicial service

 Drummond was nominated by President Zachary Taylor on January 31, 1850, to a seat on the United States District Court for the District of Illinois vacated by Judge Nathaniel Pope.
 He was confirmed by the United States Senate on February 19, 1850, and received his commission the same day.
 Drummond was reassigned by operation of law to the United States District Court for the Northern District of Illinois on February 13, 1855, to a new seat authorized by 10 Stat.
 606. His service terminated on December 22, 1869, due to his elevation to the Seventh Circuit.

+Drummond was known for his knowledge of admiralty law.
+A Republican who partook in pro-Union rallies in Chicago during the Civil War, he was considered a likely candidate for a U.S. Supreme Court seat following Abraham Lincoln's election as president; the seat ultimately went to Lincoln campaign manager David Davis, whom Drummond had served with on the northern Illinois circuit court.

 Drummond was nominated by President Ulysses S. Grant on December 8, 1869, to a new seat on the United States Circuit Courts for the Seventh Circuit authorized by 16 Stat.
 44. He was confirmed by the Senate on December 22, 1869, and received his commission the same day.
 His service terminated on July 18, 1884, due to his retirement.
+As a circuit judge, Drummond oversaw several railroads that went into a receivership following the Panic of 1873.
+Following the Chicago railroad strike of 1877, he ruled in favor of the railroads, ordered troops to enforce his ruling, and charged several strikers with contempt of court.

 Drummond was the last federal judge in active service appointed by President Taylor: indeed, at the time of his elevation to the Seventh Circuit he was already the only surviving judge appointed by him.